-- (ii) the end of the seventh year after his/her entry upon the approved course of part-time study and research. - 12.
+- (i) the end of the fourth year after his/her entry upon the approved course of full-time study and research; or - (ii) the end of the seventh year after his/her entry upon the approved course of part-time study and research. - 12.
 Where the progress and quality of the candidate's research justify it, the relevant committee is empowered to reduce the required minimum period of study, as specified in Article 5 of Ordinance X provided that no candidate shall submit for examination before the completion of: - (i) a total of two calendar years of full-time study; or - (ii) a total of three calendar years of part-time study. - 13.
 Following examination, the examiners will be asked to make one of the following recommendations: - (a) Pass. - (b) Pass (subject to the correction of 'editorial and presentational corrections' or 'minor deficiencies'): these corrections must be made within four or twelve weeks respectively from the date of the oral examination.
 The internal examiner is responsible for ensuring that editorial and presentational corrections' or minor deficiencies are corrected by the candidate.
 The degree will not be awarded until confirmation that the corrections have been completed is received. - (c) Referral (see 14 below). - (d) Fail: the candidate has no further opportunity for submission. - 14.
 If the thesis is not considered to be of sufficiently high standard to recommend the award of the degree but there is evidence of the potential of a successful DClinDent submission, then on the recommendation of the examiners the candidate will be granted permission to resubmit the work in a revised form for the degree of DClinDent within a period of eighteen months, on one occasion only and on payment of an additional fee. - 15.
-The recommendation of the examiners is subject to confirmation by the Graduate Board's Examinations Group which will consider the examiners' report. - 16.
+The recommendation of the examiners is subject to confirmation by the Graduate Board's Examination's Group which will consider the examiners' report. - 16.
 The Learning Outcomes for the degree of Doctor of Clinical Dentistry are published in a later section.

-17. Candidates will normally be deemed to have failed the course and be asked to withdraw from the programme if:

-- (i) they fail to meet the requirements for taught modular study namely: marks at or above 50% in all of the compulsory modules and accruing no less than 240 credits for the taught component overall. - (ii) they fail to satisfy the transfer assessment panel;
+- 17. Candidates will normally be deemed to have failed the course and be asked to withdraw from the programme if: - (i) they fail to meet the requirements for taught modular study namely: marks at or above 50% in all of the compulsory modules and accruing no less than 240 credits for the taught component overall. - (ii) they fail to satisfy the transfer assessment panel;